Castalia, North Carolina

 Castalia (pronounced "Cas-tale-yuh"), is a town in Nash County, North Carolina, United States.
 It is part of the Rocky Mount, North Carolina Metropolitan Statistical Area.
 The population was 268 at the 2010 census.

+History

+Castalia developed in about 1850 and was incorporated as a town in 1873.
+The name was suggested by local educator R.D.
+Richardson in homage to the Castalian Spring in Greece.